bigred76002/destiny-notes/Vow-of-the-Disciple.md

 Rinse and repeat three times.

-### Challenge
+### "Swift Destruction" Challenge
-This challenge is fairly straightforward: kill the three Unstoppable champions within 5 seconds of each other.
+This weekly challenge is fairly straightforward: kill the three Unstoppable champions within 5 seconds of each other.
 We recommend leaving the first two alone and stunning occassionally as needed.
 When the final Unstoppable Champion spawns, leave all of the Champions unstunned and count down to stun all at the same time and then immediately kill them.
 If you count down to a kill rather than the initial stun you can quickly run into the problem of one un-stunning while you're trying to kill it.
 To complete the challenge you must do this on each of the three rounds.

+### "On My Go" Triumph
+For this triumph you can do it any time.
+For this one you kill the Abated Adherents after they start to damage one of the Obelisks.
+That's it, just that easy.

 ### Encounter Diagram
 <img src="https://github.com/cptylor/destiny-notes/raw/main/vow-of-the-disciples-resources/1st_encounter_summary.jpg" width="700">